 Standard Sat Nav is used in vehicles to give drivers directions and provide accurate route analysis, and by people who walk, run or orienteer.
 Marine Sat Nav is used to help ship steer accurately while Aircraft GPS is the form of Sat Nav used to accurately pinpoint the position and direction of aircraft.

-Originally developed for military use Sat Nav devices are now commonly used by the general public and available in a wide range of devices and applications. Â The use of Satellite Navigation systems in cars (either as a standard item of equipment or a portable device) naturally provides the greatest opportunity for accessing useful data.
+Originally developed for military use Sat Nav devices are now commonly used by the general public and available in a wide range of devices and applications. Â The use of Satellite Navigation systems in cars (either as a standard item of equipment or a portable device) naturally provides the greatest opportunity for accessing userful data.

 Most Satellite Navigation systems have Â management software and a variety of logs and configuration files that can be examined and broken down into readable and understandable data.
 Examination and interpretation of thisÂ dataÂ enables Disklabs’ Sat Nav Forensics experts to identify requested destinations, directions given to drivers and journey times.
 This information is naturally of great interest to law enforcement officers, defence lawyers, or employers for instance.
-Importantly it can be treated as admissible evidence in criminal and civil cases, provided appropriate evidence gathering rules have been followed.
+Importantly it can be treated as admissible evidence in criminal and civil cases, provided appropriate evidence-gathering rules have been followed.

 Law Enforcement Officers.